hlascelles/karina_personal_website/_posts/kitchen/2017-02-01-chocolate-cake.md

 **Notes:** I keep small slices of this cake in my freezer; eating them straight out of the freezer (with hazelnuts) instantly satisfies chocolate, cake and ice cream cravings.

 **Inspired by:** [Brian Lagerstrom](https://youtu.be/5bp2XJn5AQs)

+This recipe superseded my previous favourite - [aubergine chocolate cake](/kitchen/aubergine-chocolate-cake/).
+The main difference is that aubergines and almond flour are replaced with kefir.